Hoecker-Lab/pocketoptimizer/README.rst

     # Sampling of side chain rotamers
     design.sample_sidechain_rotamers(
         library='dunbrack',          # Library used for choosing rotamers, options are: dunbrack or cmlib vdw_filter_thresh=100,       # Energy threshold of 100 kcal/mol
-        dunbrack_filter_thresh=0.01, # rotamers having a lower probability of occuring are eventually discarded expand=['chi1','chi2']       # Expand certain chi-angles by +/- 1 Std )
+        dunbrack_filter_thresh=0.01, # Rotamers having a lower probability of occuring are discarded expand=['chi1','chi2'],      # Expand certain chi-angles by +/- 2 Std accurate=False               # Samples more rotamers if True )

 This procedures will use the design mutations that were set in the previous step and a defined van